 In October 2002, Mirror Stage kicked off its Season of Premieres with the West Coast premiere of The Knee Desires the Dirt by Julie Hébert.
 In February 2003, Mirror Stage presented the Northwest Premiere of Far East by A.R.
 Gurney.
 The Season of Premieres concluded in November 2003 with the Northwest Premiere of Abstract Expression by Theresa Rebeck.

-A more cost-effective way of engaging the community, the Feed Your Mind staged reading series was developed as a less expensive way to continue engaging the community.
-A vehicle for stimulating civic dialogue, Feed Your Mind examines topical issues from different perspectives.
+A more cost-effective way of engaging the community, the Feed Your Mind staged reading series was developed to investigate how theatre can be used to build understanding among diverse groups.
+A vehicle for stimulating dialogue, Feed Your Mind examines topical issues from different perspectives.
 Presented without costumes or sets, Feed Your Mind’s emphasis on the text encourages audiences to create their own imagined world inhabited by the play’s characters.
 Following every performance, a discussion with the audience and artists further explores the issues raised in more depth.

 Mirror Stage launched Feed Your Mind in May 2004 with Hiding Hannah by local Seattle playwright Joy McCullough-Carranza.
 In January 2007, Mirror Stage partnered with the Central District Forum for Arts & Ideas on The Road to the Nobel Peace Prize: Dr. Martin Luther King, Jr. presented to more than 1,650 people across Seattle.
 The 10|40 Celebration on October 15, 2011 marked 10 years of Mirror Stage and 40 Feed Your Mind presentations.

 Mirror Stage returned to fully staged productions with the West Coast premiere of Odin's Horse by Robert Koon, at the Ethnic Cultural Theatre, October 24 through November 11, 2012.
-Odin's Horse, named "one of the best productions of 2012" by Seattle Gay News, was Mirror Stage's first fully-staged production since 2003.
-Odin's Horse was nominated for two Gypsy Rose Lee Awards: for Excellence in Direction of a Play (Small Budget) and Excellence in Sound Design (Small Budget).
+Odin's Horse was named "one of the best productions of 2012" by Seattle Gay News, and nominated for two Gypsy Rose Lee Awards: for Excellence in Direction of a Play (Small Budget) and Excellence in Sound Design (Small Budget).

 For a list of Past Productions, click here.